-Global Government & Public Services Leader, PwC Australia
+Global Leader, Government & Public Services, Partner, PwC Australia

 PwC Partner Tony Peake has been advising local, national, regional and global government entities for three decades.
 As the global leader for PwC’s Government and Public Services practice, he guides a team of over 12,000 professionals who provide advisory, tax and assurance services to clients in a range of areas in the public domain.
 These include cities, education, defense and security, digital government, international development, local government and public finance.

 In addition to his global leadership role, Tony is PwC Australia's Defence Lead Partner, responsible for leading a team of 20+ partners and 250+ staff.
 His expertise in the public sector, coupled with an understanding of regulatory frameworks and economics, has made Tony a frequently sought after advisor who is known for developing innovative, value based solutions for government enterprises.
 Tony has lent his skills and worked tirelessly on behalf of a long list of significant non-profit organisations and causes, demonstrating his personal commitment to the betterment of society along with living PwC’s purpose, which is to build trust in society and solve important problems.

 Prior to his global leadership role, Tony was the National Government and Public Sector Leader for PwC Australia, advising state, territory and the Australian federal governments on education.